somdutta25/for_ICONIC/README.md

 # for_ICONIC

-Contains code and sql related to the Data Engineer Technical challenge from ICONIC.
+Contains code , sql and documentation related to the Data Engineer Technical challenge from ICONIC.

 For Stage 1: